akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He nodded slowly.
 “Your mother would have been proud of you.”

-She leaned her head against his shoulder.
+She leant her head against his shoulder.
 “She would have liked Godfrey.”

 Harold smiled.
 “She would have liked that he does not talk idly, of useless matters.”